How to apply to Saracens High School

 You may withdraw your application at any time.

 If Saracens High School is full, we will operate a waiting list.

 If you have any questions, please email us email@example.com.

 Please see below for our full Admissions Policy for 2018 entry.

 Admissions policy for entry to the Saracens High School 2018

 There are no selection criteria for admission to the school, nor a specified catchment area.
-Applications are welcome from all students who would like to attend Saracens High School.
+Applications are welcome from all pupils who would like to attend Saracens High School.

-We will only opening with Year 7 pupils, those who will be moving into Year 6 in September 2017.
+We will only opening with Year 7 pupils, those who are currently in Year 6.

 Detailed information on the admissions arrangements are shown below this summary.